“I never realised that in order to become a jockey, first you had to be a horse”

 Arrigo Sacchi

 One of the first things Sacchi did was to change how Milan acted in the transfer market.
 He didn’t want them to go out and buy up all the best Italian talent anymore.
 He wanted to find players who fitted the system that he was creating.
+So they turned their heads to Holland.

 It’s easy to forget now, but both Ruud Gullit and Marco Van-Basten were unknown quantities back then.
 Clearly talented, but unproven outside a second-tier European league in a country that hadn’t qualified for the previous two World Cups.

-While Frank Rijkaard, the third of the famous Dutch Musketeers to arrive in Milan was well on his way to becoming European football’s next enfant terrible.
+While Frank Rijkaard, the third of the famous Dutch musketeers to arrive in Milan was well on his way to becoming European football’s next enfant terrible.

 Arrigo Sacchi’s Milan’s won their first Italian Championship in nine years in his first season in charge.
 Then followed it up with back-to-back European Cups (the fore runner to the Champions’ League).
-And they did it playing a form of football that few have matched since.